 The basic trick is to have layers with multi-uses.
 Take along a fedora, knit hat, or beret if you like to wear hats; you will have plenty of opportunity for them in Budapest at this time of year.

 December Events in Budapest

 Just as in all countries that celebrate Christmas, the end-of-the-month holiday dominates special events in December.
 If you're in Budapest during December, you'll experience Christmas in a decidedly European way.
 Don't forget to go out at night to see Budapest's stunning architecture and bridges over the Danube lit up in Christmas dress.
 It will be a holiday to remember and one with many interesting photo ops.

-- The Budapest Christmas market is a great place to find Christmas gifts from Hungary and just a lot of fun to roam around in.
+- The Budapest Christmas market: This is a great place to find Christmas gifts from Hungary and just a lot of fun to roam around in.
 It runs throughout December.
 Visit the Great Market Hall for more Hungarian Christmas gift options.

-- December 6 is St. Nicholas Day.
-On this day, St. Nicholas visits children with candy and small gifts.
+- St. Nicholas Day: On December 6, St. Nicholas visits children with candy and small gifts.

 - Christmas in Hungary is celebrated from December 24 through 26.
 Expect most small shops, cafés, and attractions to be closed.

 - Budapest's trams are covered in fairy lights during the winter months, making a riverside ride on Tram 2 a perfectly festive December activity.
 Take Tram 2 along the Danube to take in the most beautiful sites in the city.
 The streetcars are illuminated in the blue and white lights from early December through early February.